-The State Trade and Export Promotion Grant Program (STEP) is a 3-year pilot trade and export initiative to make matching-fund grants for states to assist “eligible small business concerns,” or ESBCs to enter and succeed in the international marketplace.
+The State Trade Expansion Program (STEP) is an export initiative to make matching-fund grants for states to assist “eligible small business concerns,” or ESBCs to enter and succeed in the international marketplace.
 Services under the STEP Program are funded in part by SBA, but are provided to eligible small business concerns – or “STEP Clients” - by STEP grant recipients located in most US states and territories.

-The State of New Mexico was awarded a grant of $193,700 by the US Small Business Administration (SBA) to assist eligible small business concerns in New Mexico to export their products abroad.
+The State of New Mexico was awarded a cooperative agreement award of $200,000 by the U.S. Small Business Administration (SBA) to assist eligible small business concerns in New Mexico to export their products abroad.
 The program offers assistance with booth space, interpreters, export training programs and US Department of Commerce, Gold Key matchmaking services in major markets abroad.

 The program’s objectives are to increase the number of small businesses that are exporting, and to increase the value of exports for those small businesses that are currently exporting.

 STEP services are managed and provided at the local level by the New Mexico Economic Development Department, Office of International Trade.
 The program is managed at the national level by the U.S. Small Business Administration’s Office of International Trade.
-At the state level, the New Mexico STEP Program has total Federal funding of $193,700, for use over a two-year period beginning on October 01, 2015 to September 30, 2016.
+At the state level, the New Mexico STEP Program has total Federal funding of $200,000, for use over a one-year period beginning on September 30, 2016 to September 29, 2017.

 Eligible small business concerns from the State of New Mexico must complete and submit an SBA Certification Form and a Sales Survey which are utilized to determine eligibility for the program and to track sales.

-Services provided to small and mid-size businesses in New Mexico:
+Services provided to small businesses in New Mexico:

 For more information or to schedule an international trade consult for your business, please contact Edward Herrera at 505-827-0315 or Edward.Herrera@state.nm.us